 This disease is most common in older patients and is the third most common neurological disorder in the US.
 It has an average age of onset of 60 years of age.

-Cogwheel rigidity, also called hypokinesia or lead pipe rigidity, is seen in muscles of Parkinson's patients.
-When extending a limb like the arm, the muscles will exhibit a stop and go phenomenon.
+Cogwheel Rigidity or Lead Pipe Rigidity is seen in muscles of Parkinson's patients.
+In Cogwheel Rigidity, when extending a limb like the arm, the muscles will exhibit a stop and go phenomenon.
+In Lead Pipe Rigidity, there is constant resistance throughout the entire range of motion.

 Bradykinesia, or slow movements, are often seen in this disease.
 Patients will require more time to complete ADLs, like walking to the restroom, eating and bathing.
 Akinesia, or no movement, is seen in the later stages of the disease.